texfaq/texfaq.github.io/FAQ-citeURL.md

-There is good reason to use the [`url`](http://ctan.org/pkg/url) or [`hyperref`](http://ctan.org/pkg/hyperref) packages in this context: BibTeX has a habit of splitting lines it considers excessively long, and if there are no space characters for it to use as 'natural' breakpoints, BibTeX will insert a comment (`%`) character&nbsp;&hellip; which is an acceptable character in an URL.
+There is good reason to use the [`url`](http://ctan.org/pkg/url) or [`hyperref`](http://ctan.org/pkg/hyperref) packages in this context: BibTeX has a habit of splitting lines it considers excessively long, and if there are no space characters for it to use as ''natural'' breakpoints, BibTeX will insert a comment (`%`) character&nbsp;&hellip; which is an acceptable character in an URL.
 Any current version of either of the [`url`](http://ctan.org/pkg/url) or [`hyperref`](http://ctan.org/pkg/hyperref) packages detects this